Canada: The Proof It Didn’t Keep

 The CERB demonstrated that rapid, large-scale income transfers are technically feasible within Canada’s federal system, challenging assumptions about the difficulty of implementing near-universal support.
 It provides a practical proof that governments can act decisively in emergencies, but also highlights the political and fiscal challenges of sustaining such programs long-term.
 This experience influences ongoing debates about the future of social safety nets and AI regulation, emphasizing the country’s capacity for targeted redistribution and cautious policymaking.

-6400°F FIREPROOF & WATER-RESISTANT BAG: Safeguard your important papers with our 12-layer silicone-coated fiberglass fireproof document bag,engineered to…
+6400°F FIREPROOF & WATER-RESISTANT BAG: Protect your Valuables with our fireproof money bag.Made of 12-layered,non-itchy,silicone-coated fiberglass,it can withstand…

 As an affiliate, we earn on qualifying purchases.